Fine and sunny! Hot tips for your summer caravanning break

 We’ve been doing this caravanning thing for a few summers now, but we are always refining our processes.
 You never know what conditions you may encounter.

-This time, we’ve plonked ourselves at BIG4 Phillip Island Caravan Park, and I’m in the zone.
+This time, we’ve plonked ourselves at BIG4 Ingenia Holidays Phillip Island, and I’m in the zone.

 So, with that in mind, I’ve put together this handy list of hacks to help make your summer caravanning adventure as enjoyable and comfortable as possible.

 An annexe or a camping gazebo are essential for outside congregations, otherwise it’s tough to escape that summer sun.